Imagine having a list of 5000 people who showed interest in your product and service.

 Create a short email course that educates your audience on a topic related to your product step by step.
 Build a lead capture landing page for this purpose, collect the subscribers there, and follow-up with automated emails.

-It is important to go with the best practices when you get started.
-Setting up a B2B lead generation funnel that relies on a web page and email marketing is like designing your product: you need to provide great user experience throughout the funnel.
+It is essential to go with the best practices when you get started.
+Setting up a B2B lead generation funnel that relies on a web page and email marketing is like designing your product: you need to provide a great user experience throughout the funnel.

 2. Write an actionable checklist

-Downloadable checklists are great because they are actionable, teaches something that is highly specific and easily consumable.
+Downloadable checklists are great because they are actionable, teach something particular, and easily consumable.

 What can you write a checklist about?
-Basically everything you can divide into steps, like:
+Everything you can divide into steps, like:

 - How to improve your SEO via backlinking?